Side Effects of HIV Medicines

 Different HIV medicines can cause different side effects.
 In addition, people taking the same HIV medicine can have different side effects.

-Side effects from HIV medicines may last only a few days or weeks.
-For example, nausea, fatigue, and trouble sleeping are some short-term side effects of HIV medicines.
+Some side effects from HIV medicines are very common and may last only a few days or weeks.
+For example, nausea, fatigue, and sleep problems are some short-term side effects of HIV medicines.

-Other side effects from some HIV medicines can lead to problems that may not appear for months or years after starting a medicine.
-For example, high cholesterol can be a side effect of some HIV medicines.
-High cholesterol is a risk factor for heart disease.
+HIV medicines can also cause other side effects that may not appear for months or years after starting a medicine.
+For example, high cholesterol—a major risk factor for heart disease—can be a side effect of some HIV medicines.

 Having another medical condition or taking other medicines can increase the risk of side effects from HIV medicines.
-Drug-drug interactions between HIV medicines or with other medicines a person is taking can also cause side effects.
+In addition, drug-drug interactions between HIV medicines and other medicines can also cause side effects.

 What are some ways to manage side effects from HIV medicines?